JonatanLindh/kandidat/text/rapport/rapport.typ

 abc fysik def gravitation ghijklmnopqrstuvwxyzåäö fysik huh ""

-=== Physics Engine #text(red)[Jonatan]
+=== Physics Engine #text(red)[Jonatan klar ish]
-I got u babe
+The Rust-based N-body physics engine (@physics-engine-ref) was successfully developed, incorporating parallelized versions of both Direct Summation and a Barnes-Hut algorithm.
+Benchmarks (@physics-benchmarking-ref) validated its design and optimization.
+A key aspect of "real-time" performance is the ability to complete computationally intensive steps within a single frame budget.
+For a 60 FPS target, this implies each frame, including physics calculations, should ideally complete within approximately 16.7 milliseconds.
+As illustrated in @fig:calc-acc-bench the parallel Barnes-Hut method (`barnes_hut/parallel`) demonstrated its capability to calculate accelerations for tens of thousands of bodies (up to approximately 45,000) within this 16.7 ms threshold, confirming its suitability for real-time simulation of large systems.

+In the final application, this engine primarily governs solar system dynamics, typically performing calculations on fewer than 30 bodies.
+For this scale, it correctly defaults to the efficient Direct Summation method, a choice justified by its superior performance for small $N$ due to lower overhead, as detailed in our benchmark analysis (@physics-benchmarking-ref).
+This ensures stable local orbital mechanics.
+This current usage, however, is significantly below the engine's benchmarked capacity, meaning its advanced Barnes-Hut optimizations for large N are not leveraged in the primary gameplay loop.
+This scope was a consequence of project priorities focusing on broad galaxy exploration and diverse procedural content across multiple scales, rather than extensive inter-star dynamics in the final seamless galaxy.

+The engine's scalability was nevertheless demonstrated in the "Finite physics-based galaxy" experiment (@physics-galaxy-ref), which handled 10,000 interacting stars, further confirming the engine's robustness and its potential for larger-scale simulations within real-time constraints.
+Thus, while currently applied to smaller-scale interactions, the physics engine stands as a performant and validated component with significant capacity for future expansions involving more complex, large-N gravitational simulations.

 === Galaxy #text(red)[Jacob] <result-galaxy-ref>

 The galaxy system went through multiple iterations, with each iteration playing a part in the foundation for the final version, The Galaxy Map (@galaxy-map-ref).
 Within the Galaxy Map the distribution of stars from the Infinite Galaxy connects seamlessly with the Solar Systems implementation, which in turn connects to the planets.
-Each step in scale can be seen in the following Figures, the galaxy-scale (@galaxy_map_result_1), towards the system-scale (@galaxy_map_result_2), eventually reaching the planet-scale (@galaxy_map_result_3).
+Each step in scale can be seen in the following figures, the galaxy-scale (@galaxy_map_result_1), towards the system-scale (@galaxy_map_result_2), eventually reaching the planet-scale (@galaxy_map_result_3).

 #figure(
   image("images/Galaxy/Result/galaxy_map_result_1.png", width: 90%),